 If Lancaster is known for anything, it’s our covered bridges, old mills, and amazing Amish craftspeople.
 For plenty of all three, Paradise is your best choice.
 Surrounded by the Amish, you’ll find Pennsylvania Dutch restaurants, quilt stores, and furniture stores everywhere you look.
 You’ll also find wonderful wood shops, farms, souvenir shops, bakeries and there’s even a doll shop.
 If handmade country-chic is your idea of heaven, Paradise will have you going hog-wild.
 It’s an excellent location for retirees as well, due to a very low crime rate.

-Where to Live in Lancaster for Small-Town Life: Landisville
+Where to Live for a Small-Town Life: Landisville

 Fifteen minutes but still a world away from Lancaster Cty sits Landisville, a simply smashing small town.
 Country markets.
 Amish shops.
 No traffic lights to be seen and some excellent little restaurants.
 If small-town living floats your boat, Landisville is an excellent choice.
 It rates very highly for families and has outstanding schools, although it lacks a bit of diversity.
 Still, the nightlife is decent, and the locally farmed produce is fantastic.
 They also offer excellent medical care here, and the commute into town is a breeze.
 It’s small-town Pennsylvania living at its very best!
 Lastly, the housing prices are very reasonable.
 As far as living in Lancaster, PA-based on your personality, Landisville takes the cake for small-town charm.